Welcome to the world of FPV-flying! You are in for a world of fun, creativity and knowledge.

-I think FPV flying is the best hobby in the world, but the learning curve is also extremely steep as a beginner.
+I think FPV flying is the best hobby in the world, but the learning curve is extremely steep as a beginner.

 What is FPV?